You don't have to buy new to find a great deal, here are 5 best selling cars and their used alternatives.

 Stick with Japanese reliability for this age of vehicle as you'll be hard pressed to find anything sub 100k miles that isn't a cat C. Now, if you're not dead set on a crossover you may want to look at an older estate car that can offer better practicality and much more value for money at this level.

 we also recommend: Toyota Rav 4,Honda CRV, Ford Kuga, Kia Sportage, VW Tiguan

 The VW golf

 It's no surprise to see the Golf on this list.
-The king of the hot hatch, in GTI form, has been a long standing favourite when it comes to car sales both new and used alike.
+The king of the hot hatch, in GTI form, has been a long standing favourite when it comes to car sales both new and used alike. its long been one of the best selling cars in the UK.
 The latest model is the 8th generation Golf and is offered exclusively as a 5 door vehicle, specs range from the most basic of machines all the way up to the performance focused Golf R. Prices range from just over £20,000 to £36,000 for the R.